Can You Sue an Emergency Room?

 While emergency room doctors are constantly under pressure to make swift life-saving decisions, this fact doesn’t let them off the hook when negligence is involved.

 Therefore, if you or a loved one has suffered injuries in an emergency room, you might be eligible to sue and get compensated for the damages.
-To know if your case translates to negligence, consider reviewing the details with a professional personal injury lawyer near you from Wilt & Thompson, LLC.
+To know if your case translates to negligence, consider reviewing the details with a professional personal injury lawyer near you from Wilt & Associates, LLC.
 An attorney will lay out the options for you and offer support should you plan to move forward with a claim.

 Proving Negligence in an Emergency Room